elosla1756/2_Stocks_Analysis_VBA/README.md

 ## **Summary**:

-1. What are the advantages or disadvantages of refactoring code?
 The main advantage in refactoring a code is the decrease in the macro run time, as seen above in the 4 screenshots

-2. How do these pros and cons apply to refactoring the original VBA script?

 ###**Pros**:
 - Refactoring allows the code to be more organized and work faster